 An excellent way to get the inside scoop on the Cheltenham Festival is to check out one of the preview nights.
 These are generally held at different racecourses around the country a few weeks before the festival starts.

 The Cheltenham Preview nights host panels made up of leading trainers and pundits who discuss the various races and which horses they think will make the biggest impact.
-Trainers also offer information on their own stable starts with tips on which runners are doing well in training.
+Trainers also offer news and information on their own stable starts with tips on which runners are doing well in training.

 If you want to get your tips straight from those in the know, a preview night is as good a place as any.
 For more information check your local racecourse website to see which events have been planned.